Prenetics Launches ColoClear, a Non-Invasive Stool DNA Test to Detect Early Signs of Colorectal Cancer in Hong Kong

 - ColoClear is the only cancer screening test approved by the National Medical Products Administration (NMPA)

-HONG KONG SAR - Media OutReach - 8 June 2022 - Prenetics Group Limited (Nasdaq: PRE), a global leader in genomic and diagnostic testing, has introduced a novel, non-invasive, at-home screening test – ColoClear by Circle (ColoClear), for detecting early signs of colorectal cancer.
-Colorectal cancer is the second most common cancer in Hong Kong, accounting for 15.8% of total new cancers in 2019[1] .
-Combining advanced stool DNA technology with a faecal immunochemical test (FIT), the revolutionary test is the first line of defense against one of the most preventable cancers, which can be treated in 90% of cases when detected early[2] .
+HONG KONG, June 9, 2022 /PRNewswire/ -- Prenetics Group Limited (Nasdaq: PRE), a global leader in genomic and diagnostic testing, has introduced a novel, non-invasive, at-home screening test – ColoClear by Circle (ColoClear), for detecting early signs of colorectal cancer.
+Colorectal cancer is the second most common cancer in Hong Kong, accounting for 15.8% of total new cancers in 2019[1].
+Combining advanced stool DNA technology with a faecal immunochemical test (FIT), the revolutionary test is the first line of defense against one of the most preventable cancers, which can be treated in 90% of cases when detected early[2].

 In the ColoClear clinical studies, a total of 4758 subjects were validated in eight clinical institutions in China.
 The age subjects were between 40 to 75 with a mean of 55.69±8.69 and 46.26% of subjects were male.